Paving the way for transitions --- a case for Weyl geometry

-Considering the scale connection $\varphi$ as a dynamical field, the ``Weyl field'' with its quantum excitation, called ``Weyl boson'' or even ``Weylon'' by \citeasnoun{HungCheng:1988}, makes it natural to add a Yang-Mills action for the scale curvature $f=(f_{\mu \nu})$: \beq L_{_{YM} \varphi} = - \frac{\beta }{4}f_{\mu \nu } f^{\mu \nu } \eeq So did Omote, Dirac and later authors.\footnote{Dirac, curiously, continued even in the 1970s to stick to the interpretation of the scale connection as electromagnetic potential.
+Considering the scale connection $\varphi$ as a dynamical field, the ``Weyl field'' with its quantum excitation, called ``Weyl boson'' or even ``Weylon'' by \cite{HungCheng:1988}, demands to add a Yang-Mills action for the scale curvature $f=(f_{\mu \nu})$:

+So did Omote, Dirac and later authors.\footnote{Dirac, curiously, continued even in the 1970s to stick to the interpretation of the scale connection as electromagnetic potential.
 No wonder that this prposal was not accepted even in the selective reception of his work.}